S-Luther/upgraded-chainsaw/README.md

 Essentailly, what you will be building here is a world with creature objects in it.
 This creature object will need to be built in such a way that one day it could move, sense, eat, starve, etc. But to begin with it just needs to be created, die, and reproduce based on preset odds.'

-So in terms of proper requirements this assignment must include, in both the UML diagram and code, the following:
+So in terms of proper requirements this assignment must include the following:
   1. At least three classes and/or interfaces (3 total not 3 of each).
   2. At least two relationaships.
   3. A creature class with space for creature attributes and methods (eg. chances of replicating and dying).